Donna Skelly: Early political career

-After the death of Hamilton East MPP Dominic Agostino in 2004, Skelly was one of two local journalists rumoured to have been approached by the provincial Liberals to run in the electoral district's by-election.
+After the death of Hamilton East MPP Dominic Agostino in 2004, Skelly was one of two local journalists thought to have been approached by the provincial Liberals to run in the electoral district's by-election.
 After her former CHCH colleague Jennifer Mossop was elected in the electoral district of Stoney Creek in 2003, both Skelly and then-radio broadcaster Bob Bratina were both rumoured to be possible candidates in Hamilton East.
 Despite the speculation, Skelly ruled out a run at the time.

 In early 2011, Skelly was approached by the Ontario Progressive Conservatives to seek their nomination in the electoral district of Ancaster—Dundas—Flamborough—Westdale.
 Speaking with a reporter in February 2011, Skelly indicated she had not made a decision, but would consult with local political figures and consider her options.
 At the time, retired army officer Chris Corrigan, who had been the party's candidate in the electoral district in 2007, was the only registered candidate for the party's nomination.
 On March 28, at a media event in downtown Dundas, Skelly was announced as the party's candidate by PC leader Tim Hudak.
 The Hamilton Spectator reported that Corrigan was informed by the party to abandon his campaign in favour of Skelly.
 Despite the resignation of members of the local PC riding association over the party's handling of the nomination, Skelly was acclaimed as the PC candidate and faced veteran MPP Ted McMeekin in the October election.
 Skelly was defeated by McMeekin.

 Shortly after the 2011 election, Skelly indicated her interest in running in the electoral district again.
 Opting for an open nomination race, the local Progressive Conservatives held an election between Skelly and local resident Nick Lauwers.
 Lauwers was backed by Corrigan while Skelly earned the endorsement of former MPP Toni Skarica.
 Skelly was nominated as the PC candidate in September 2012, beating Lauwers 194 to 166 votes in the nomination race.
 Skelly was nominated as the PC candidate in September 2012.
 In the lead-up to the campaign, Skelly hosted a fundraiser with prominent NHL players Darcy Tucker, Wendel Clark, and Dennis Hull.
 In the June election, Skelly was once again defeated by McMeekin.